theRealAph/ScopeLocals/README.md

 a file on disk, work can continue by switching execution to another virtual thread with almost no overhead.

-** Extent-local variables are inherited by threads created by a `StructuredExecutor` with very little overhead. **
+**Extent-local variables are automatically inherited by threads created by a `StructuredExecutor` with very little overhead.**

 ## Migrating to extent-local variables